jk977/twitch-plays-pi/README.md

         * Update paths if necessary
     * core/
         * stream.sh
-            * Update $audio_opts and $song_len
+            * Update ffmpeg audio and video settings as needed

 To start, execute run.sh by itself or shell/bot.sh, shell/nes.sh, and shell/stream.sh concurrently.
-For performance reasons, the resulting emulator window is not fullscreen, and should be positioned in the top-left corner of the screen.
+For performance reasons, the resulting emulator window is not fullscreen, and should be positioned in the spot captured by ffmpeg (default is 36px from the top of the screen)